in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 layout:     post
 title:      Unit Testing Rest Services with Spring Boot and JUnit
 date:       2020-07-08 12:31:19
 summary:    Setting up a Basic REST Service with Spring Boot is a cake walk.
-We will go one step further and add great unit tests to our RESTful Service!
+We will go one step further and add great unit tests to our RESTful Service.
 categories:  SpringBootUnitTesting
 permalink:  /unit-testing-for-spring-boot-rest-services
 ---